anaconda/anaconda-ident/README.md

 The `anaconda-ident` package reconfigures [`conda`](https://docs.conda.io/) to deliver a configurable amount of additional telemetry data when requesting indices and packages from a server.
-This data is appended to the user agent string and to a custom `X-Conda-Ident` request header.
+This data is appended to the user agent string, and delivered to a custom `X-Anaconda-Ident` request header.

 In its default mode, this telemetry data is *randomly generated* to avoid revealing personally identifiable content.